satya164/home-dashboard/README.md

 - `public/icons`: Icons for the apps
 - `public/wallpapers`: Wallpapers for the dashboard

+If an icon is specified, but not found in the `public/icons` directory, it'll be downloaded from [homarr-labs/dashboard-icons](https://github.com/homarr-labs/dashboard-icons) and saved in the `public/icons` directory.

 The app uses [dashdot](https://getdashdot.com/) to show the CPU, RAM, and disk usage of the server.
 The `dashdot` configuration is optional.

 Sample `config.yml`: